ltrzesniewski/pcre-net/README.md

 ## To do ##

-- Implement a less verbose managed/native interface
+- ~Implement a less verbose managed/native interface~ Rewrite the library to use P/Invoke instead of C++/CLI
 - Include more tests from the PCRE test suite
 - Documentation
 - XML doc comments